BryantSteed/projectRSA/rsa-project-report.md

     raise RuntimeError("Didnt have enough primes")
 ```

 All that gen_ed does it call extended euclid as many times as it takes to find an e relatively prime to phi.
 Its addition to the complexity is simply an arbitary constant k that it takes to find it.
-Extended Euclid is the real thing to consider
+Extended Euclid is the real thing to consider.

 ```py
 def extended_euclid(a: int, b: int) -> tuple[int, int, int]: